01ssh/Github-stats/README.md

  🏴‍☠️ I used to be a Sales Engineer for tech companies

- 👀 I crashed my first business (thankfully)

  🧠 100% Self-taught

-💬 Ask me about **Node.js, React, Firebase...**

-⚡ Favorite quote **Easy was never the promise, Victory Was ! **
+💬 Techny Entrepreneur, ask me about **How to upgrade your customer service, how to find new channel of revenues, how to do Enterprise Sales**

+⚡ Fun fact : I crashed my first business (thankfully) !!! **

 <br/>
-⚡ My advice **Met the right people at the right time & Never show off to early ! **

  </div>

 <div align="center">